GuyEternal/Online_Judge/README.md

 # Online_Judge

-## Design Document: Full Stack Online Judge using MERN Stack

 ### Problem Statement:
 Creating a Minimum Viable Product (MVP) for an Online Judge platform using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 The platform allows users to participate in coding challenges, submit solutions, and receive automated evaluations.

 ### Overview:
-The MVP Online Judge platform enables user registration, problem listing, problem details viewing, code submission, solution evaluation, and leaderboard display.
+The MVP Online Judge platform enables user registration, problem listing, problem details viewing, code submission, and solution evaluation.
 It focuses on simplicity and usability, catering to users with basic coding skills.
 Mainly the focus would be to first implement a basic system where people can submit code in a selected set of programming languages which the system supports and get scored/evaluated based on it.

 ### Features:
 1. **User Registration**